edenx/PBCanalysis/README.md

 # Repo Structure

 The functions for main construction steps can be found in `/ArealKernel/RFFfunc.R`.
 The analysis using models with Stan and INLA can be found in `/ArealKernel/FullAnalysis.R`.
 The exploratory analysis of the block-structure incured from the kernel can be found in `/ArealKernel/FindBlocks.R`, and the produced plots can be found in `/ArealKernel/BlockPlots`.
-There is also ongoing implementation with spatial random effect model in `/ArealKernel/SpatialRE`, borrwoing the same construction idea for BYM2 model.
+There is also ongoing implementation with spatial random effect model in `/ArealKernel/SpatialRE`, borrwoing the same construction idea for BYM2 model, so we name it BYM3.
 Ongoing implementation of Continuous-block CV can be found in `/ArealKernel/CBCV`.

 ## Task List
 - [ ] CBCV: